-A. Plan Description
+Plan Description.

-Edwards County provides retirement, disability, and death benefits for all of its full-time employees through a non-traditional defined benefit pension plan in the statewide Texas County and District Retirement System (TCDRS).
-The board of trustees of TCDRS is responsible for the administration of the statewide agent multiple-employer public retirement system consisting of 677 non-traditional defined benefit pension plans.
-TCDRS in the aggregate issues a comprehensive annual financial report (CAFR) on a calendar year basis.
-The CAFR is available upon written request from the TCDRS Board of Trustees at Post Office Box 2034.
-Austin, TX 78768-2034.
+Edwards County provides retirement, disability, and survivor benefits for all of its employees (excluding temporary) through a non-traditional defined benefit pension plan in the statewide Texas County and District Retirement System ("TCDRS").
+This is accounted for as an agent multiple-employer defined benefit pension plan.
+The Board of Trustees of TCDRS is responsible for the administration of the statewide agent multiple-employer public employee retirement system.
+TCDRS in the aggregate issues a comprehensive annual financial report ("CAFR") on a calendar year basis.
+The CAFR is available upon written request from the TCDRS Board of Trustees at P.O.
+Box 2034, Austin, Texas 78768-2034 or the website at www.TCDRS.org.

-B. Benefits Provided
+Benefits Provided